UPCOMING FIELD TRIPS

 About our field trips

+MCAS field trips are open to both members and non-members of the Monmouth County Audubon Society, and admission is always free.
+(Some trips occasionally require admission fees to parks, or special fares.
 These will be noted.)
 Advance registration is not required.
 Participants should bring binoculars and field guides and should dress appropriately for the weather, including clothing suitable for rain if the forecast is questionable.
 Pets are not permitted.
 Why?

 In case of inclement weather...